 - Toiletries: toothbrush/toothpaste, shower gel, lip balm, deodorant, hair tie, body lotion

-- All the extras: Organic Nipple Butter by Earth Mama which is ultra-moisturising and soothing, bath towel, reusable water bottle, long charging cord, relaxing entertainment, eye mask and earplugs, snacks and drinks
+- All the extras: Organic Nipple Butter by Earth Mama which is ultra-moisturizing and soothing, bath towel, reusable water bottle, long charging cord, relaxing entertainment, eye mask, and earplugs, snacks, and drinks

-- Car seats such as the Graco 4Ever DLX 4 in 1 Car Seat which is ideal for infants and will support your twins until they’re toddlers with a 10-year guarantee
+- Car seats such as the Graco 4Ever DLX 4 in 1 Car Seat which is ideal for infants and will support your twins until their toddlers with a 10-year guarantee

 - Going home outfits for your twins: we absolutely adore the Best Friends Matching Onesies by TiwnStuff, because they’re super fun and comfy, and would look just great on your first family photo at the hospital